 high-risk situation then your role is no longer to be supportive and must turn directive.

 Deborah Rasso, LMHC, MCAP, QS, ICADC, and primary therapist at The Palm Beach Institute: “This question is common because we see frequent threats of suicidal ideation in the current population.
 The suicide rates among veterans as well as children, possibly due to bullying, social media, or high anxiety seem to be the highest.
 Often those who seek my services are loved ones of those who are suicidal and I aim to educate the family that they can provide support, but trying to ‘manage’ the loved one to keep them alive is not a good course of action.
-I also always advise that the family and friends of those in need to seek assistance of a medical professional, as well as use suicide hotlines (such as the National Suicide Prevention Lifeline) and of course 911, if needed.”
+I also always advise that the family and friends of those in need to seek the assistance from a medical professional, as well as use suicide hotlines (such as the National Suicide Prevention Lifeline) and of course 911, if needed.”

-Hafeez: “Red flags to look out for are suicidal thoughts and behaviors such as thinking about ending your life, talking about it, or showing early signs of suicidal tendencies such as harming yourself, or partaking in self-destructive activities, should be considered a psychiatric emergency.
+Hafeez: “Red flags to look out for are suicidal thoughts and behaviors such as thinking about ending your life, talking about it, or showing early signs of suicidal tendencies such as harming yourself or partaking in self-destructive activities, should be considered a psychiatric emergency.
 Many people know that they need to keep a person talking if they are suicidal and encourage them to seek help from a counselor.
 But many people never see suicide coming and are shocked and grief-stricken when someone in their life makes that decision.”

 Adam Saenz, Ph.D., a psychologist based in College Station, Texas: “When you are talking about a high-risk situation, such as the potential for suicide or any physically harmful behavior, then your role is no longer to be supportive and must turn directive.
 You are telling them: this is what I am going to do, whether it is call 911 or their therapist.
 And it is going to piss them off, but you can sort through that later because if they are a threat to themselves or somebody else, then all bets are off and you need to take control.”